munificent/craftinginterpreters/book/representing-code.md

 ML, short for "metalanguage" was created by Robin Milner and friends and forms one of the main branches in the great programming language family.
 Its children include SML, Caml, OCaml, Haskell, and F#.
-Even Scala, F#, Rust, and Swift bear a strong resemblance.
+Even Scala, Rust, and Swift bear a strong resemblance.

 Much like Lisp, it is one of those languages that is so full of good ideas that language designers today are still rediscovering them over forty years later.